midnadimple/glorious-c/README.md

 This way, we get to seperate concerns during developments and we get a simple distribution format that can act as both a single-header library (just include the source file in another one) or as another translation unit.
+- Libraries should not allocate.
+Instead, request a buffer and its size from the user
+	- This doesn't apply to modules within programs.
+- If a library does need to allocate, request an [good allocator interface](https://nullprogram.com/blog/2023/12/17/) from the user and define a default malloc implementation that can be toggled on.

+# LICENSE
+Not sure if this matters, but this document is public domain or CC0.